 Clinical Lab Director

 Dr. McLean has more than 34 years of broad experience in laboratory medicine and technology, with experience in the laboratory specialties of clinical chemistry, immuno-hematology, hematology, microbiology, and serology.
-In addition to laboratory supervision and management responsibilities, he also has experience in laboratory accreditation process under the guidelines of COLA, Inc., a premier clinical laboratory accreditation organization.
+In addition to laboratory supervision and management responsibilities, he also has experience in the laboratory accreditation process under the guidelines of COLA, Inc., a premier clinical laboratory accreditation organization.

 Dr. McLean has amassed several years of experience in organizing, developing, designing, and conducting scientific research and has authored and co-authored several peer-reviewed scientific journal publications and abstracts.
 Dr. McLean was selected as an Abstract Reviewer for ASN’s Scientific Sessions at EB2017 and a manuscript reviewer for publication in PLOS journal.
-He is certified as a High-Complexity Clinical Laboratory Director (HCLD) by examination, academic achievements and professional experience by the American Board of Bioanalysis and currently serves as the Laboratory Director of Oxford Biomedical Technologies.
+He is certified as a High-Complexity Clinical Laboratory Director (HCLD) by examination, academic achievements and, professional experience by the American Board of Bioanalysis and currently serves as the Laboratory Director of Oxford Biomedical Technologies.

 Mark J. Pasula, Ph.D.